WASasquatch/was-node-suite-comfyui/README.md

  - Mask Floor Region: Return the lower most pixel values as white (255)
  - Mask Threshold Region: Apply a thresholded image between a black value and white value
  - Mask Gaussian Region: Apply a Gaussian blur to the mask
+ - Masks Combine Masks: Combine 2 or more masks into one mask.
+ - Masks Combine Batch: Combine batched masks into one mask.
  - ComfyUI Loaders: A set of ComfyUI loaders that also output a string that contains the name of the model being loaded.
  - Latent Noise Injection: Inject latent noise into a latent image
  - Latent Size to Number: Latent sizes in tensor width/height